 The Master's programme in Archival and Information Studies is open for application to students with a Bachelor's degree in the Humanities or Social Sciences from an accredited university, with a minimum of 60 ECTS credits.

 If you are unsure whether you meet the entry requirements, you are advised to get in touch with the programme coordinator before applying (See: Contact and Open Days).

-If you do not meet the entry requirements above, for example if you have a degree from a Dutch University of Applied Sciences (HBO) or an equivalent thereof, you may be eligible for admission after completing the pre-Master's programme Media Studies.
+If you do not meet the entry requirements above, for example if you have a relevant degree from a Dutch University of Applied Sciences (HBO) or an equivalent thereof, you can eliminate your deficiencies by completing the pre-Master’s programme Media Studies.

 If you are unsure whether you meet the entry requirements, you are advised to get in touch with the programme coordinator before applying.

 The programme is taught entirely in English; this includes all required reading.
 New Master's students therefore must be able to speak, read, write and understand English at an advanced academic level.
 Please check carefully whether you already meet the English language requirements or whether you need to arrange to take an official English language test.
 For more information, please read the English language requirements on the Graduate School of Humanities website.

 The MA in Archival and Information Studies is a dual (Professional) Master's programme.
 All prospective students of dual Master's programmes are subject to a selection procedure.
 The selection committee for the MA in Archival and Information Studies looks at a prospective student’s motivation (see ‘Motivation form’), the academic transcripts (applicants are advised to take into account the grade requirements specified below), their motivation, their educational and professional background (see ‘Educational and professional background form’) and a writing sample.

 If you wish to apply for this Master's programme, you are advised to consider that incoming students generally have a grade average of at least: